rbeltran076/budgeting/README.md

 # dvis - Data Visualization Dashboard

-dvis is a data visualization dashboard application that automatically generates insightful plots from a dataset input.
-It leverages the power of Plotly and Panel to create interactive and visually appealing visualizations.
+dvis is a data visualization dashboard application that automatically generates insightful plots from any dataset .csv input.
+Built with Plotly and Panel.

 ## Usage